 The Mechanism Behind the Antiepileptic Effects of CBD

 The endocannabinoid system works to keep the body in a state of equilibrium, maintaining chemical balance and controlling biological functioning, from appetite to motor control, sensory perception, sleep, and inflammation.

-It sends signals to various bodily systems through its chemical messengers called endocannabinoids to do this.
+It sends signals to various bodily systems through its chemical messengers called endocannabinoids to do.
 These molecules bind to the cannabinoid receptors which occur in the brain and throughout the body.
-By doing so, endocannabinoids help the endocannabinoid system to maintain healthy functioning of an individual.
+By doing so, endocannabinoids help the endocannabinoid system to maintain the healthy functioning of an individual.

 Once endocannabinoids have done their work, they get broken down by enzymes to prevent overaccumulation.

 As a cannabinoid, CBD is almost identical in its chemical structure to endocannabinoids produced by your body.
 When you ingest CBD, it’s able to affect cannabinoid receptors on top of acting on several other pathways.

 While scientists still don’t know exactly how CBD oil works for seizures, they’ve observed the following interactions which may explain the positive effects:

 - Endocannabinoids are neuroprotectants, lowering the risk of seizures caused by neurotoxicity.
 When a person ingests CBD, they introduce more cannabinoids to their system—potentially improving the performance of the endocannabinoid system with their neuroprotective properties.